 The employer is required to respond to the employee within five days of receiving a request for FMLA leave.
 The employer’s response must establish whether the employee is eligible for FMLA leave and notify the employee of his or her rights and responsibilities under the FMLA.
 The easiest way to comply with this response requirement is to use the FMLA model form Notice of Eligibility and Rights & Responsibilities (WH-381).

 Step 3: Determine Eligibility

-If the employee does not meet these three criteria, it is the employer’s responsibility to notify the employee of ineligibility for FMLA leave by specifying at least one criterion the employee does not meet.
+If the employee does not meet these three criteria, the employer’s responsibility is to notify the employee of ineligibility for FMLA leave by specifying at least one criterion the employee does not meet.

 Step 4: Certification